 The “Gala Night” concert of the Panama Jazz Festival is a major event that supports the music educational programs of the Danilo Perez Foundation which offers myriad classes to dozens of talented musicians, many of whom have few personal resources.
 The Gala, which will be held on Wednesday, 15 January 2020, will begin with the popular “red carpet” presentation of many of the Panama Jazz Festival performers, music professors, sponsors and others instrumental to the production of the festival.

-Following the main concerts each weekday evening, many of the national and international musicians will gather at the URBAN MARKET in the City of Knowledge for Jam Sessions beginning at 11 p.m. and often continuing for several hours.
+Following the main concerts each weekday evening, many of the national and international musicians will gather at Villa Agustina for Jam Sessions beginning at 11 p.m. and often continuing for several hours.
 The Jam Sessions provide a stage for professional musicians, and sometimes students, to improvise together and to exchange musical ideas.
 These are free to the public.

 Music Clinics, an important component of the festival, are master classes taught by leading artists who will be performing during the festival week as well as other guest teachers focusing on a variety of aspects of music (individual instruments or groups of instruments) as well as other related subjects (past clinics have included, for example, yoga for musicians and how to get over stage fright).
 The mission of these intensive clinics is to offer the highest possible quality of music education to Latin American students who are not able to attend high-cost foreign universities.